Medical Bill Negotiation Services

 there may be mistakes.

 - You are unwilling or otherwise unable to discuss your bill

 with your provider.

-The Healthcare Bluebook has partnered with two organizations that provide medical bill negotiation services for our users.
-The bill negotiation companies will review and negotiate your bill of $200 or more for free.
+The Healthcare Bluebook has partnered with an organization that provide medical bill negotiation services for our users.
+Bill negotiation companies will review and negotiate your bill of $200 or more for free.
 You will pay a percentage of

 the amount they save for you, but only if they are successful at reducing your bill.

 To learn more about their services visit Medical Cost Advocate.
 After your review, you may sign up for a service as a Healthcare

 The Healthcare Bluebook performs a rigorous quality, cost and consumer review of all of service

 partners.
 All Healthcare Bluebook partners must demonstrate a clear consumer benefit, competitive costs for